samzong/prom-eth-db/README.md

 # Prometheus to MySQL ETL

-A Go-based ETL tool that collects Prometheus metrics and stores them in MySQL database with scheduled execution.
+A Go-based ETL tool that collects Prometheus metrics and stores them in MySQL database with scheduled execution using cron expressions.

 ## Features